Mingyang-Li/cosmox/README.md

 If you're tired of writing raw SQL queries with complex filters or managing inconsistent JSON responses, Cosmox is your new best friend.

+> Cosmox is not a replacement for @azure/cosmos — It's a lightweight abstraction built to make CosmosDB more accessible and type-safe for TypeScript developers.

 <p align="center">
   <img src="docs/demo.gif" />
   The code above gives you query auto-completion based on the data model you specified for each container in Azure CosmosDB